Tara-Cloud/aws-cdk-tutorial/README.md

         )
 ```

 This block of code imports several CDK modules and then uses those modules to model cloud infrastructure.
-Specifcally,we are defining the CdkStaticWebsiteStack.
+Specifcally, we are defining the CdkStaticWebsiteStack.
 The CdkStaticWebsiteStack will include two constructs:
 - a [S3bucket construct](https://docs.aws.amazon.com/cdk/api/v1/python/aws_cdk.aws_s3/Bucket.html) configured with the neccesary settings to support static website hosting.
 This construct will create a new s3 Bucket to our AWS cloud environment.
-> :siren: *SECURITY ALERT* : Almost all S3 bucket deployments will be configured to set the block_public_access property to true.
+> :siren: *SECURITY ALERT* :siren: Almost all S3 bucket deployments will be configured to set the block_public_access property to true.
 In this project we are using a special S3 bucket configuration designed for website hosting.
 It is critically important that we do not store ANY other files or obejcts in this S3 bucket other than files you want to be publicly available on a public website. :siren:
 - a [BucketDeployment construct](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_s3_deployment/BucketDeployment.html) which is used to upload assets to our newly created bucket.
 In this case we will use the BucketDeployment construct to upload the html files we want to serve from our bucket.

 > :bulb:*Tip:* As we learn, we are copying and pasting existing code to get the feel of working with the CDK.
 When you are designing and coding your own CDK applications you will use the [CDK API documentation](https://docs.aws.amazon.com/cdk/api/v1/python/modules.html) to make decisions about what code to write.
 You can see examples of the CDK API documentation by clicking the S3Bucket construct and BucketDeployment construct links above.